kaZantip-xD/30-Days-Of-React_website/posts/23_fetching_data_using_hooks.md

 ---
-title: "23.
-Fetching Data Using Hooks"
+title: "Fetching Data Using Hooks"
 description: "Day 23 of tutorial: Fetching Data Using Hooks"
 day: "Day 23"
 ---